eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 Other notable changes are:

 - Allow comprehensions to begin with an `if` clause.
-- Added `sealed` annotation to prevent extension or instantiation of a type outside the module in which it is defined.
+- New `sealed` annotation to prevent extension or instantiation of a type outside the module in which it is defined.
-- Added `dynamic` interfaces, designed for wrapping native JavaScript APIs.
+- Introduction of `dynamic` interfaces, designed for wrapping native JavaScript APIs.
-- Added ability to `catch` instances of `Throwable`.
 - Redefined `-` operator to work for any `Invertible`.
-- Added metamodel references to `object`s and members of `object`s.
+- Allow metamodel references to `object`s and members of `object`s.
 - `try (x)` was changed to distinguish between the lifecycles of `Obtainable` and `Destroyable` resources.